Felton Rogers, June 17th, 2015

 NL: Where has your career taken you since that time?

-FR: My career took me to – Back to college.
+FR: My career took me to – back to college.
 I went back – I had a year and a half of college left.
 I went to Eastern Michigan University to complete that year and a half.
 I had originally been in Iowa.
 To complete that year and a half, I received a bachelor’s degree, and then a few years later I got a master’s degree in guidance counseling.
 I worked with people with closed head injuries for quite a while.
 I also worked for the Boysville of Michigan as a director of treatment for quite a while.
 And I wound up as a counselor in the Michigan Department of Corrections, for ten years, a little over ten years and retired from them as a human resource person.
 So I’ve been retired now for eight years, I think.

 NL: What would you say, if anything, have you taken with you from your experiences in 1967 on to the rest of your career and life?

 FR: Well, I think, people are good, and you need to give everyone a chance.
 You need to not hesitate to give a second chance, if the opportunity arises.
-Ah, and treat people the way you want to be treated.
+And treat people the way you want to be treated.
 Treat them fairly, obviously.
 Help if you can.
 Pay it forward, and those type of things.

 NL: Is there anything else you’d like to share with us about your memories of that time?
 Or anything else?